Government of Estonia

 The Government of the Republic of Estonia (Estonian: Vabariigi Valitsus) is the cabinet of Estonia.
 Under the Constitution, it exercises executive power pursuant to the Constitution and laws of Estonia.

-The cabinet carries out the country's domestic and foreign policy, shaped by parliament (Riigikogu); it directs and co-ordinates the work of government institutions and bears full responsibility for everything occurring within the authority of executive power.
+The cabinet carries out the country's domestic and foreign policy, shaped by parliament (Riigikogu); it directs and coordinates the work of government institutions and bears full responsibility for everything occurring within the authority of executive power.
 The government, headed by the Prime Minister, thus represents the political leadership of the country and makes decisions in the name of the whole executive power.

 The following duties are attributed to the cabinet by the Constitution of Estonia: